freewarefocus/py400kb/README.md

 ## Features

-- Forwards internal keyboard & mouse HID reports out of the Pi's USB C port to another computer
+- Forwards internal keyboard & a connected mouse HID reports out of the Pi's USB C port to another computer
 - Build in support for Pi 400, Pi 500, Pi 500+ & more with the command-line configuration
 - Toggle capture on/off with Ctrl+Raspberry key
 - Exit with Ctrl+Shift+Raspberry key